sheafui/components/posts/how-to-build-slider-component-using-alpinejs.md

 > just try to understand the idea, you'll find the whole code source of the blade file at end of the step

-Here's the approach: we'll accept a ton of props but make them all optional with sensible defaults.
+Here's the approach see [[codesource below](#content-heres-the-full-blade-component)]: we'll accept a ton of props but make them all optional with sensible defaults.
 The component should be smart enough to handle both Livewire (`wire:model`) and Alpine (`x-model`) without the developer even having to think about it.

 ```blade
 @props([